f0rtify/TwitPort/README.md

 # Known bugs

-Visiting a page of someone who is suspended automatically starts tool
+Visiting the page of someone who is suspended automatically starts tool

 Opening TwitPort in Winrar causes a crash in some versions (fixing)